 Roasted Cauliflower Fettuccine Alfredo

-- 1 (2 lb) head of cauliflower, cored and diced into florets
+- 1 (2 lb) heat cauliflower , cored and diced into florets

 - 4 - 6 cloves garlic , skins left on